raffitch/digitalScaleReader/README.md

 # Digital Scale Reader

 This tool captures weight readings from a jewelry scale's LCD display using a webcam.
-It uses OCR (Tesseract) to read the digits and records each change in weight.
+The program automatically finds the green backlit screen, asks you to place a heavy object so all segments light up, then learns the position of each digit.
+After calibration it reads the seven-segment display and logs weight changes.

 ## Requirements

 * Python 3.10+
-* Tesseract OCR installed and accessible in your `PATH`
 * Python packages listed in `requirements.txt`

 Install packages via: